Encouraging UK students to study abroad

 Since leaving public relations with a UK university, I’ve focused on helping European universities and organisations talk to UK students and stakeholders about studying abroad.
-My reasoning: If Britain is to end of its ‘love-hate’ relationship with our European partners it would help if more British students went abroad to study and absorb foreign cultures.
+My reasoning: If Britain is to end of its ‘love-hate’ relationship with our European partners it would help if more students studied abroad to absorb foreign cultures.

-*and editing and proofing English-language marketing materials published outside the UK, but aimed at Anglophone audiences
+* editing and proofing English-language publicity materials published outside the UK, but aimed at Anglophone audiences

 Founder of De la Cour Communications

 * Please note that this is a WordPress website and like most other websites it uses small files called cookies to help customise your experience.
 Under the Privacy and Electronic Communications (EC Directive) Regulations, which came into force recently, website owners are obliged to alert visitors of this.